 Torremolinos is a major conference centre and has the most extensive range of hotels on the coast.
 The town’s beaches are clean and well-maintained and there’s an almost infinite number of bars, restaurants and shops.
 Te annual ballroom dancing contest is world-famous.

-The urbanisations of El Pinillo and Montemar are to the west of the centre; La Carihuela, Pueblo Blanco and El Bajondillo are in the centre and Playa mar, El Pinar and Los Alamos are to the east.
-La Carihuela has retained much is its traditional fishing village character and has many narrow streets.
+Torremolinos is a town with several distinct neighborhoods and urbanizations.
+To the west of the center are El Pinillo and Montemar, while La Carihuela, Pueblo Blanco and El Bajondillo are located in the center.
+To the east are Playa mar, El Pinar and Los Alamos.
+La Carihuela has retained much of its traditional fishing village character and has many narrow streets.